ecyao/ecyao.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am a Ph.D candidate in Politics at Princeton University.
-You are welcome to browse, but note that this website under (de/con)struction.
+You are welcome to browse, but note that this website is under (de/con)struction.